HomeA-Z Commands40 Simple Yet Effective Linux Shell and Bash Script Examples

 fi

-The above program is self-explanatory, so that we won’t dissect it line by line.
+The above program is self-explanatory so we won’t dissect it line by line.
 Instead, change portions of the script, like variable names and values, to check how they function together.

 13. The Switch Construct